 These instructions are for the installer.
-To see the whole process overview of the GARO Connect app, refer to 3.13.2 GARO Connect app installation process overview, page 34.
-To see the overview of the symbols and buttons in the GARO Connect app, refer to .
+To see the whole process overview of the GARO Connect app, refer to 3.13.2 GARO Connect app process overview, page 37.
+To see the overview of the symbols and buttons in the GARO Connect app, refer to 3.13.3 GARO Connect app symbols overview, page 38.